Professional Editing Services for Aspiring Authors

 The editorial department of a traditional publisher performs a variety of tasks in service of a well-structured and well-edited book.
-But to get your book in front of that publisher in the first place, you'll need to put your best pages forward, to ensure that your manuscript reads well, and is free of grammatically errors and typos, and sometimes it pays to have another set of eyes to make sure that is the case.
+But to get your book in front of that publisher in the first place, you'll need to put your best pages forward.
+The best way to ensure that your manuscript reads well is to make sure it is free of grammatical errors and typos, and sometimes it pays to have another set of eyes to make sure that is the case.

 When You Should Consider Engaging Freelance Editorial Services

 Programs like Grammarly are really sophisticated and, for a monthly fee, you can get some really in-depth feedback on your writing (a free version helps with spelling, grammar, etc).

 But there are a couple of scenarios with your book that you should consider hiring expert freelance editorial help.

 - If you're looking for a literary agent to place your book with a major trade publisher and you suspect your writing skills could use some assistance, or you need developmental editing (that is, a pro to talk you about the flow of your material).

 - If you have decided to self-publish a book (especially if you are writing a book to market your business or for some other professional platform), you’ll want to ensure your book is just as well edited as if you’d had it published by a traditional publisher.

 - If you need a specialized editorial service — such as translation or indexing.